 The Bank sees ecological and social factors as an element of responsible business activity and takes these factors into account systematically when developing traditional financing solutions.
-This is reflected in its advice to corporate customers on the benefits of public programme loans for sustainable investments (see also section 2.1 "Public programme loans - environmental and social aspects"), while sustainability aspects have always been a central element of the strategic customer dialogue for loans on own resources.
+They are reflected in its advice to corporate customers on the benefits of public programme loans for sustainable investments (see also Section 2.1 "Public programme loans - environmental and social aspects") and are taken into account when internally funded loans are granted.